id-bioinfo/TIPars/README.md

 TIPars would placement a set of **aligned** query samples (-q) to `jplace` placement file or insert them to `newick` tree file according to user setting model (-p).

-TIPars excpets nucleotides by default, please use `-aa` for protein sequences that uses Blosum62 scoring matrix instead.
+TIPars expects nucleotides by default, please use `-aa` for protein sequences that uses Blosum62 scoring matrix instead.

 ```bash
 ./tipars -aa (optional) \